 Recognition of degrees earned is made on the official transcript (academic record) of students completing all requirements for a degree or certificate.
 The official transcript is available in printed or electronic form.

-Printed copies of the transcript may be requested either at the NMSU Registrar’s Office (575) 646-3411) or online, fees may apply.
-For more information, visit https://registrar.nmsu.edu/transcripts/.
+Printed copies of the transcript may be requested either at the NMSU University Students Records Office (575) 646-3411 or online, fees may apply.
+For more information, visit https://records.nmsu.edu/forms/transcripts/.
 No transcript of credits will be released if the student owes a debt to DACC/NMSU.

 Attendance at Commencement

-DACC certifies eligibility to participate in commencement exercises for students planning to receive an associate degree or a certificate.
+DACC certifies eligibility to participate in commencement exercises for students planning to receive an associate degree and/or a certificate.

 DACC holds commencement exercises at the end of the spring semester in May.
 Eligible candidates for degrees and certificates are encouraged to participate in the commencement ceremony.
 Students wishing to participate in spring commencement prior to completing degree requirements in the following summer session should call (575) 527-7530 for specific requirements.